noahhusby/aiostreammagic/README.md

 </div>

 # About
 This module implements a Python client for the Stream Magic API used to control Cambridge Audio streamers.
-The API connects over TCP/IP and supports several streamers, receivers, and pre-amps.
+The API connects over websockets and supports several streamers, receivers, and pre-amps.

 ## Supported Devices
 - Cambridge Audio Evo 75